 - Substantial Change in Weightage on an MoM Basis – If you see a sudden jump in the weightage of a stock on a Month on Month basis then it might be a good idea to take a deeper look at the stock and the company.
 There might be a reason the Fund House is adding more shares of that company to their portfolio, and you need to find that reason.
 If the reason satisfies your investment style, then you might add that stock to your portfolio.

-More than 5 – 6% jump on an MoM basis is a good place to start from.
+More than a 5% – 6% jump on an MoM basis is a good place to start from.

 For the in-depth research on Mutual Funds, we suggest you use either the Mutual Fund section of Moneycontrol or Morningstar India.
 Or you can use any website of your choice which shows the complete holding of a Mutual Fund and the changes in the holding of the fund.